Azure/AKS-DevSecOps-Workshop/docs/modules/Module1/lab-workloadidentity.md

 EOF
 ```

 2. Establish Federated Identity.
 The namespace and service account name are used to create the subject identifier in the federation.
 Once this is setup, this Managed Identity will now trust tokens coming from our Kubernetes cluster.
+The subject claim identifies the principal that will be the subject of the token.
 ```bash
 az identity federated-credential create --name myfederatedIdentity --identity-name "${USER_ASSIGNED_IDENTITY_NAME}" --resource-group "${RG_NAME}" --issuer "${AKS_OIDC_ISSUER}" --subject system:serviceaccount:"${SERVICE_ACCOUNT_NAMESPACE}":"${SERVICE_ACCOUNT_NAME}"
 ```